Why Did Lee Harvey Oswald Kill President Kennedy?

 The thing I am concerned about, and so is Mr Katzenbach, is having something issued so that we can convince the public that Oswald is the real assassin.
 Mr Katzenbach thinks that the President might appoint a Presidential Commission of three outstanding citizens to make a determination.

 A few days later, the Warren Commission was appointed.
-Its conclusions were already in place: Oswald was guilty, and he had killed Kennedy alone and with no ideological motive.
+Even though the assassination had not yet been investigated, the Commission’s conclusions were already in place: Oswald was guilty, and he had killed Kennedy alone and with no ideological motive.

 Oswald’s Involvement in the JFK Assassination